MicrosoftDocs/CortanaSkillsKit/docs/skills/adding-speech.md

 | `expectingDefault` | Opens the mic and actively waits for input.
 Timeout closes mic and Cortana passively waits for input. | Reprompts once before closing the conversation |
 | `ignoringInput`| Proceeds to the next step (until a turn specifies expecting or accepting input). | Closes the conversation. |

-> [!NOTE]
-> You can modify your skills behavior based on device type by looking at `deviceInfo` documented [here](https://docs.microsoft.com/cortana/skills/cortana-device-type).
+Use `deviceInfo` to modify your skill's behavior based on device type, documented in the [Determine Cortana's device type](https://docs.microsoft.com/cortana/skills/cortana-device-type) section.
->

-You can find how-to documentation [on specifying input hints here](https://docs.microsoft.com/azure/bot-service/dotnet/bot-builder-dotnet-add-input-hints?view=azure-bot-service-3.0).
+You can find how-to documentation on specifying input hints in the [Add input hints to messages](https://docs.microsoft.com/azure/bot-service/dotnet/bot-builder-dotnet-add-input-hints?view=azure-bot-service-3.0) page.